-- ii.
-A person with diploma in clinical pathology (DCP) - iii.
-The Manager/Director is responsible for testing, Quality Assurance, personnel training, equipment and inventory. - 2.
-Other required staff are given below: - i.
-Technicians and Technologists, with a Diploma in Lab Technology/BSC/MSC who are responsible for conducting testing. - ii.
-Support Staff - a.
-Phlebotomists: They should be given in-house training on the Sample Collection Manual - b.
-Typist/Administrative staff - c.
-Cleaning staff
+The Manager/Director is responsible for testing, Quality Assurance, personnel training, equipment and inventory.

+- 2. Other required staff are given below:

+- A. Technicians and Technologists, with a Diploma in Laboratory Technology/Bachelor of Science/Master of Science, who are responsible for conducting testing.

+- B. Support Staff

+- (i) Phlebotomists: They should be given in-house training on the Sample Collection Manual

+- (ii) Typist/Administrative staff

+- (iii) Cleaning staff

-Ind 64.
-Policies and procedures guide the: i.
+Ind 46.
+SOPs and procedures guide the: i.
 Collection, ii.
 Identification, iii.
 Handling, iv.
 Safe transportation, v.
 Processing and vi.
 Disposal of specimens.

-Review the laboratory policy and procedure manual to validate that it covers ALL the 6 requirements.
-It is always important to verify that the policy or procedure is not just written, but is actually implemented and followed.
-Ask operational staff about the 6 policy requirements to establish if they are aware of the policies and procedures and have received appropriate orientation and training.
+Review the laboratory procedure manual to validate that it covers ALL the 6 requirements.
+It is important to verify that the procedures/SOPs are not just written, but are actually implemented and followed.
+Ask operational staff about the 6 policy requirements to establish if they are aware of the SOPs and procedures and have received appropriate orientation and training.
 Then, by observation check, how a patient whose blood is being drawn was positively identified and how the specimen was labelled.

-- If there are policies and procedures for ALL the 6 requirements, and evidence that the manual is present at the work place, that documented training has been delivered and that the policies and procedures are followed, then score as fully met. - Since this is significant for patient safety (misidentified patient and mislabeled specimens are a common source of laboratory errors), if the policies and procedures for ALL 6 requirements are not implemented, then score as not met.
+- If there are SOPs and procedure manual for ALL the 6 requirements, the manual is present at the work place and evidence that the staff has been trained and that the procedures are followed, then score as fully met. - Since this is significant for patient safety (misidentified patient and mislabeled specimens are a common source of laboratory errors), if the SOPs/ procedures for ALL 6 requirements are not implemented, then score as not met.